Distributed Monitoring - Overview

 NetFlow Analyzer Distributed Edition Architecture

 Enterprise networks are ever-growing in terms of size and complexity.
 It is becoming increasingly challenging for network administrators to get complete visibility.
 The parameters that one needsa to monitor is ever on the rise and this leads them to look out for friendlier tools to aid in monitoring the network.
 Troubleshooting aside, the management also seeks informed decisions from the networkers for taking capacity planning decisions.
 NetFlow Analyzer seeks to help such networkers with the Distributed Edition.
+The highlights of this edition include:

 “Ability to create threshold violation alert profiles and automatic scheduling of reports has saved so much of our time, which we can spend on sorting other issues.
 ManageEngine NetFlow Analyzer has indeed become a significant resource for our networking team”